Realistic sheared flow profile effects on acoustic impedance eduction in small 3D-ducts

 \subsection{Mean flow profile}

 The definition of the velocity profile for turbulent flows in a rectangular duct is a non-trivial task.
-The presence of secondary flows leads to the transport of flow momentum from the center of the duct to the corners, which is then pushed back to the center along the walls to preserve continuity \cite{nakayama1983Calculation}.
-This creates complex patterns that make obtaining an explicit formulation for the 2D velocity profile challenging.
+The presence of secondary flows leads to the transport of flow momentum from the center of the duct to the corners, which is then pushed back toward the center along the walls to preserve continuity~\cite{nakayama1983Calculation}.
+This creates complex flow patterns that make obtaining an explicit formulation for the 2D velocity profile challenging.
 To the best of the authors' knowledge, no such formulation is currently available in the literature.
-The common simplification is to adopt a tensorisation of the 1D flow profiles in the $x$ and $y$ directions to obtain a 2D flow profile~\citep{roncen2020WavenumberBased}.
+A common simplification is to adopt a tensorization of 1D flow profiles in the $x$ and $y$ directions to construct a 2D flow profile~\citep{roncen2020WavenumberBased}.
 Here, “tensorized” refers to the construction of a two-dimensional velocity field by combining independent one-dimensional profiles defined along each transverse direction.
-In this work, we consider three flow profiles for the rectangular duct, two obtained by the traditional tensorisation procedure and one obtained with the assistance of Computational Fluid Dynamics (CFD).
-The three flow profile considered in this work can be see in Fig.~\ref{fig:flowProfiles}, where an experimental mean flow profile measured in the Liner Impedance Test Rig at the Federal University of Santa Catarina (LITR/UFSC) for a bulk Mach number of 0.278 is also included for comparison.
+In this work, we consider three flow profiles for the rectangular duct: two obtained through the traditional tensorization procedure and one obtained with the assistance of Computational Fluid Dynamics (CFD).
+The three flow profiles considered in this work are shown in Fig.~\ref{fig:flowProfiles}, where an experimental mean flow profile measured in the Liner Impedance Test Rig at the Federal University of Santa Catarina (LITR/UFSC) for a bulk Mach number of 0.278 is also included for comparison.